timblack1/hoodie-accountbar/README.md

 The integration test to reset a password is commented out because we don't have a way for the test to receive the new password by email.

+The integration test to test signing up with existing credentials is commented out because it appears hoodie.account.signUp() no longer throws an error in that case, but rather just signs in that user.